-Related Links

-Der Bavebter Yid- Yiddish literary journal

-Dora Teitelboim Center for Yiddish Culture- Yiddish language classes online

-Harvard Magazine Article by Janet Tassel

-Joe Fishstein Collection of Yiddish Poetry

-Mendele Forum for Yiddish Literature and Yiddish Language

-National Yiddish Book Center

-Shtetl- Yiddish language and culture

-The History and Development of Yiddish: Jewish Virtual Library

-The Yiddish Voice- Weekly Yiddish language radio show based in the Boston area

-Yiddish Music- Brazilian Yiddish music Web site

-Yiddish Dictionary Online

-Yiddish: Omniglot: writing systems and languages of the world

-Yiddish Radio Project

-YIVO Institute for Jewish Research

-Yugntruf Youth for Yiddish - New-York based organization with Yiddish programs and classes

-The Heritage Voices Program Profile on Yiddish was prepared by Hannah Pick for the Alliance for the Advancement of Heritage Languages, Center for Applied Linguistics (CAL), Washington DC.
+Related Links Der Bavebter Yid- Yiddish literary journal Dora Teitelboim Center for Yiddish Culture- Yiddish language classes online Harvard Magazine Article by Janet Tassel Joe Fishstein Collection of Yiddish Poetry Mendele Forum for Yiddish Literature and Yiddish Language National Yiddish Book Center Shtetl- Yiddish language and culture The History and Development of Yiddish: Jewish Virtual Library The Yiddish Voice- Weekly Yiddish language radio show based in the Boston area Yiddish Music- Brazilian Yiddish music Web site Yiddish Dictionary Online Yiddish: Omniglot: writing systems and languages of the world Yiddish Radio Project YIVO Institute for Jewish Research Yugntruf Youth for Yiddish - New-York based organization with Yiddish programs and classes The Heritage Voices Language Profile on Yiddish was prepared by Hannah Pick for the Alliance for the Advancement of Heritage Languages, Center for Applied Linguistics (CAL), Washington, DC.
+The Heritage Voices Collection is designed to spotlight individual heritage language speakers and programs.
+The information presented does not necessarily represent the views of the Alliance for the Advancement of Heritage Languages or the Center for Applied Linguistics.